d-dimos/microprocessor_systems_ntua/README.md

 # Microcomputer Systems

-This repository contains exercise sets:
+This repository contains:

   - questions and
   - solutions

-to the Microcomputer Systems lecture series held by NTUA during the 2020 spring semester of the ECE undergraduate course.
+to the Microcomputer Systems exercise sets held by NTUA during the 2020 spring semester of the ECE undergraduate course.